Self-esteem and Childhood Bullying. 4

 Children from single-parent families

 Children from single-parent families may be more vulnerable to bullying.
 Parent conflicts can lower a child’s esteem and make them more likely to become bullies.
 The parent-child relationship helps them handle the world and life better.
 Research shows that children who grow up in loving caring homes are well-adjusted into adulthood.
-Other factors that play for children from single-parent families is the socioeconomic status.
+Other factors that play for children from single-parent families is socioeconomic status.
 Social status can promote bullying and esteem issues.

 Children from Dual-parent families

 Children from dual-parent families are less likely to be bullied.
 This is because they have a higher sense of self-worth and are more confident.
 They are also more likely to have adults who support them and can help them stand up to bullies.
-The home life balance also makes them well-prepared to face the world and stand up to bullies.
+The home-life balance also makes them well-prepared to face the world and stand up to bullies.
 Violent backgrounds are also likely to raise bullies.
-Parents who fight a lot or those that overburden their kids are likely to raise bullies.
+Parents who fight a lot or those who overburden their kids are likely to raise bullies.

 Bullying and LGBTQ students